-Besides her academic degree, she holds a certificate in Permaculture Design (PDC), did a Permaculture teacher training with Rosemary Morrow (Author of Earth User’s Guide to Permaculture) and Alfred Decker from Permaculture Barcelona.
+Besides her academic degree, she holds a certificate in Permaculture Design (PDC), participated in a Permaculture teacher training with Rosemary Morrow (Author of Earth User’s Guide to Permaculture).
 In 2014 she got a certification in Design in Clay Plastering form the European School of Earth Building in Wangelin, Germany.
 In 2015 she participated in an Earthbag Training with Owen Geiger in Nepal.

 Read more about Eva’s Story.